Netcentric/accesscontroltool/docs/Configuration.md

 name | Name of the group as shown in UI.
 Sets the property `profile/givenName` of that group. | optional description | Description of the group | optional externalId | Required for AC setups since AEM 6.2 SP1 that synchronize groups from LDAP to AEM.
 The value has to be in format LDAP-DN;IDP-NAME where LDAP-DN is the full distinguished name and IDP-NAME is configured in OSGI config PID org.apache.jackrabbit.oak.security.authentication.ldap.impl.LdapIdentityProvider property "provider-name".
 Example: `externalId: "cn=group-name,ou=mydepart,ou=Groups,dc=comp,dc=com;IDPNAME"`.
 Since v1.9.3 | optional path | Path of the intermediate node either relative or absolute.
 If relative, `/home/groups` is automatically prefixed.
 By default some implementation specific path is choosen.
-Usually the full group path is the (intermediate) path concatenated with the authorizable id  | optional isMemberOf | Comma-separated list (String in YAML) of groups this groups is a member of.
+Usually the full group path is the (intermediate) path concatenated with a [randomized authorizable id](https://jackrabbit.apache.org/oak/docs/apidocs/org/apache/jackrabbit/oak/security/user/RandomAuthorizableNodeName.html).  | optional isMemberOf | Comma-separated list (String in YAML) of groups this groups is a member of.
 Alternatively can be provided as yaml list. | optional memberOf | same meaning as `isMemberOf`.
 This property is *deprecated*, please use `isMemberOf` instead. | optional members | Comma-separated list (String in YAML) of groups that are member of this group.
 Alternatively can be provided as yaml list.
 Allows to specify the relationship from the other side compared to `isMemberOf`. **NOTE**: The `isMemberOf` configuration should be preferred over `members` if possible for better readability.
 Since `isMemberOf` shows what a group inherits, `members` would only show on the other side where permissions get pushed to.
 Also choosing one approach makes the config files consistent. `members` should therefore only be used in special cases where it is not possible to use `isMemberOf`, e.g. to push rights to a group that is not in the configuration and hence that group can not be annotated with `isMemberOf` | optional